Estimated reading time: 5 minutes

 Obtain Homeowner’s Insurance

 Mortgage lenders also require buyers to purchase a homeowner’s insurance policy.
 The policy covers any accidental damage to the home and the owner’s possessions due to theft, storms, fires and some natural disasters.
+We at Landmark Abstract can help you with this part of the home buying process.

 Consider Purchasing a Home Warranty